andaley/homesoon/project-diary.md

   - SQL can’t process SQRT or square; need to install extension

 8/6
-- Tested SQL distance query w/ sample lat/lon -- it works!
+- Tested SQL distance query with sample lat/lon -- it works!
--
+- Successfully connected html form with server
+- Displayed results of search as text with post id, latitude, longitude, and distance from origin

 TODO